postmanlabs/labs-docs/v6/postman/collection_runs/command_line_integration_with_newman.md

 $ newman run mycollection.json --reporters cli,json --reporter-json-export outputfile.json
 ```

-**Note:** Newman allows you to use all [libraries and objects](/docs/postman/scripts/postman_sandbox){:target="_blank"} that Postman supports to run tests and pre-request scripts.
+**Note:** Newman allows you to use all [libraries and objects](/docs/v6/postman/scripts/postman_sandbox){:target="_blank"} that Postman supports to run tests and pre-request scripts.

 ### File uploads

 Newman also supports file uploads.
-For this to work correctly, the file to be uploaded must be placed in the relative location specified within the collection.
-For instance, for the following collection:
+For this to work correctly, upload the file in the relative location specified in the collection.
+For instance, review this collection:

 ```json
 {